MicrosoftDocs/win32/desktop-src/WinHttp/differences-between-ipv6-aware-wpad-helper-functions-and-legacy-wpad-helper-functions.md

 ---
-Description: Differences Between IPv6-Aware WPAD Helper Functions and Legacy WPAD Helper Functions ms.assetid: ea4b1c0d-ce02-477b-85c8-44e1beef90c1
+title: IPv6-Aware and Legacy WPAD helper functions
-title: Differences Between IPv6-Aware WPAD Helper Functions and Legacy WPAD Helper Functions ms.topic: article ms.date: 05/31/2018
+Description: Differences Between IPv6-Aware WPAD Helper Functions and Legacy WPAD Helper Functions ms.assetid: ea4b1c0d-ce02-477b-85c8-44e1beef90c1 ms.topic: article ms.date: 05/31/2018
 ---

-# Differences Between IPv6-Aware WPAD Helper Functions and Legacy WPAD Helper Functions
+# IPv6-Aware and Legacy WPAD helper functions

 The following tables explain the differences between the new WPAD helper functions and the legacy WPAD helper functions.
 The new functions are marked with an asterisk.